2021

 Traditionally, basketmakers use the materials found around them.
 If you have enough of something, all you have to do is figure out how to weave, wrap, or stitch it together to make a basket.

 During 2021, I created cylindrical vessels from the single-use wrappings that I collected each month in my single-person household.
 The wrappings were recorded in a journal as they were ‘discarded’ and coiled into a vessel in that same order.
-The outcome is a ‘bar graph’ of my household usage, which has been greatly impacted by the fact that, due to COVID-19, I am still doing curbside and online shopping, resulting in more plastic wrappings than if I was shopping in-person.
+The outcome is a ‘bar graph’ of my household usage, which had been greatly impacted by the fact that, due to COVID-19, I was still doing curb-side and online shopping, resulting in more plastic wrappings than if I was shopping in-person.

 January (dia 10.5cm x 36.5cm)